conormcadorey/Java-Firebase-Location-Based-Chat-App/README.md

 Other:
 - Node JS

-# Click on the thumbnail to watch a video of this app in action!
+# Click on the thumbnail to watch a video of this App in action!

 [![Watch the video](https://img.youtube.com/vi/aoSuEjYNPmY/hqdefault.jpg)](https://youtu.be/aoSuEjYNPmY)